-Since income transfers are fungible, we expect to also study the following primary outcomes on uses of the income.
-Further, since the income is directly put in the bank account of the female head of household, we will also study impacts on various measures of intra-household welfare including empowerment, and maternal mental health and well being.
-These can help explain any results on maternal and child health:
+Since the income is directly put in the bank account of the female head of household, we will also study impacts on various measures of intra-household welfare including empowerment, and maternal mental health and well being.

-- 1. What fraction of cash transfers are spent on food, if any? - 2.
-If cash transfers increase total household spending on food, does this translate into increased consumption or improve diet (e.g. dietary diversity) for mother and child? - 3.
-How does receiving cash transfers affect child morbidity? - 4.
-How does the effect of transfers depend on characteristics of beneficiary households, such as gender of the child, age of mother, birth order of child, and socio-economic status? - 5.
-Do cash transfers to women improve their position within the household or affect other outcomes such as stress/depression/health/financial engagement/use of government services? - 6.
+- 5. Do cash transfers to women improve their position within the household or affect other outcomes such as stress/depression/health/financial engagement/use of government services? - 6.
 Does past receipt of a cash transfer have persistent effects?
 Do the mechanisms at work differ between the first and second year of getting cash transfers?